nimich/Presentations/Databricks AI Summit 2025/Redesigning Kaizen's Cloud Data Lake for the Future.md

 ## Migration

-Having a new architecture meant we needed to propose and execute plan on how to transition our existing data lake-house to the new architecture.
+Adopting a new architecture required us to propose and execute a clear plan for transitioning our existing data lakehouse to the new environment.

-Our approach was to break down the migration into three key phases:
+We approached the migration in three key phases:

+**Pre migration**
-**Pre migration** Where we needed to decide upon the security and governance model, formalize our overall design by specifying conventions and specification and evaluate our existing limitations and blockers regarding existing infrastructure.
+In this phase, we defined the security and governance model and formalized our overall architecture by establishing conventions and resource specifications.
+We also assessed current limitations and blockers within the existing infrastructure.
-For example our pipeline orchestration which was a custom framework needed to be refactored to support multiple dependencies across workspaces.
+For example, our custom-built pipeline orchestration framework needed to be refactored to support multiple dependencies across workspaces.

-**Migration** For the migration phase we needed to execute a plan that would allow teams to migrate at their own pace without causing disruption to the business stakeholders.
-The idea here was to propose an approach that does not require an simultaneous approach of all teams to the new architecture.
-As domain teams are resp migrate their own data e need to create tooling for teams that that hides the complexity of this phased approached.
+**Migration**
+During the migration phase, our goal was to enable teams to migrate at their own pace without disrupting business stakeholders.
+Rather than enforcing a simultaneous migration across all teams, we proposed a decoupled approach, allowing each team to manage their own migration timeline.
+To support this, the platform team developed tools that abstracted the complexity of a phased migration and ensured consistency across environments.
+Additionally, we were responsible for provisioning the necessary infrastructure, building supporting tools, and assisting teams in migrating their data and applications.
+During migration the data platfrom team was required to create the infrastructure for all teams, provide the necessary tooling and support teams to migrate their data and applications.

+**Post Migration**
+Once teams had migrated their pipelines and data to the new infrastructure, we focused on ensuring there was no performance degradation compared to the previous architecture.
+Migration also served as the foundation for cost optimization.
+With our new cost monitoring in place, we began implementing strategies such as policy-based cold tier storage, compute and storage reservations and premium storage for streaming applications.

+### Security

+A key principle of our new architecture was security by design.
+Given its decentralized nature, it was essential to ensure that our security model aligned with this structure.
+Following established best practices, we defined the critical roles and responsibilities from an administrative perspective.
+This resulted in the creation of three distinct administrative groups responsible for account management, workspace management, and metastore management.
+For access control and delegation, we adopted Group-Based Access Control (GBAC).
+This involved syncing our cloud provider's Identity and Access Management (IAM) system with Databricks Groups and Roles using SCIM (System for Cross-domain Identity Management) provisioning.
+This setup enabled teams to manage privileges by simply updating their respective cloud provider groups.
+To ensure consistency and control in production environments, we enforced the use of service accounts (referred to as Service Principals in Azure IAM).
+These accounts were exclusively responsible for executing production workloads, writing data, and provisioning resources, tailored to each team’s operational maturity.